“Half the country doesn’t even know what a Yellowknife is, and the other half thinks it’s Whitehorse.”

 If there's one place in the world I feel more attached to than any other, it's Tromsø.
 And if there's one person I feel more indebted to than anyone else, it's Kjetil.

 What I knew, and grew to know more of, about the aurora was because of Kjetil.
-The love of chasing the lights, sharing it with others, photographing it, and driving through winter storms all for it, is because of him.
+The love of chasing the lights, photographing them, sharing them with others, and driving through winter storms all for them, is because of him.
+It is a debt I will never be able to repay, and a gratitude I will never be able to properly express.

 Location Fort Nelson, British Columbia